kreier/timeline/README.md

 ![timeline one 4050 - 1450 BCE](docs/timeline_4050-1450.png)

+This project started on here on Github on June 10th, 2023.
+My last day of work.

 ## Vector Image with .odg in 2015

 Using a spreadsheet limits the options in resolution of a digital image or pdf to create.
 A pixel image does not allow for a good zoom, so I wanted to create a vector image that could be exported as pdf with the ability to zoom into details.
 On October 12, 2015 I started a LibreOffice 4.4 Drawing ODG with a scale of 1cm for 50 years or 5 years/millimeter, resulting in a document with the dimensions 1250x297 mm.
 This could be printed on my endless A4 paper roll.
 [Last export as pdf](https://github.com/kreier/timeline/blob/main/spreadsheet/Zeitleiste_wide_20151213.pdf) on December 13, 2015.